 The construction zone is a flurry of activity—full of vehicles, noises, and dust—and it will be for some time.
 It’s hard to envision what the site will look like when construction and landscaping conclude in 2015, but standing on the bare soil surrounded by stakes and looking down toward Crystal Spring, it’s already clear that we’ve picked the right spot.

 We are very sorry to announce that this is Hilary Hutter’s final blog post for Crystal Bridges.
 Hilary is getting married soon and relocating with her husband to Ohio.
-We will greatly miss her sense of humor, more-than-capable management of multiple projects, on-the-fly photography, insightful and often very entertaining contributions to the blog (see this year’s April Fools posts!), and her wonderful illustrations (of which this one will always be my personal favorite).
+We will greatly miss her sense of humor, more-than-capable management of multiple projects, on-the-fly photography, insightful and often very entertaining contributions to the blog.
 We wish you the best of luck, Hilary! –LD